top of page

 5. Increased Cost Of Healthy Food

-According to a recent article from CNBC, “food prices at the grocery store rose 0.9% from March and 9.4% from the year prior.
+According to an article from CNBC, “food prices at the grocery store rose 0.9% from March and 9.4% from the year prior.
 Eggs, chicken and milk were among those hit the hardest".

 There have been numerous studies to see what the effects of recession have had on people’s shopping and eating habits.
-While some studies have found that people ate less meat and calories in general, which were ultimately good things, there are also many negative effects on diet.
+While some studies have found that people ate less meat and calories in general, which were ultimately good things, but there can also be some negative effects on people's diets.

 Rises in unemployment often leads to a decrease in the consumption of healthy foods.